evanovar/RobloxAccountManager/README.md

 A: [P] indicates that the game was saved with a private server link code.
 Clicking it will load both the Place ID and Private Server ID.

 **Q: What is Multi Roblox?**
 A: Multi Roblox allows you to run multiple Roblox instances simultaneously on the same machine.
-Enable it in Settings, and you can launch multiple games at once.
+You can enable it in Settings → General tab.

+**Q: Does Multi Roblox work automatically?**
+A: If you enable it in Settings, it will activate on startup.
+If Roblox is already running when you enable it, the tool will ask permission to close all Roblox instances first.

 **Q: Where are my data files stored?**
-A: All configuration and account data are stored in the `AccountManagerData` folder in the same directory as the program.
+A: All configuration and account data are stored in the `AccountManagerData` folder:
+- `saved_accounts.json` - Your encrypted account data
+- `encryption_config.json` - Encryption settings
+- `ui_settings.json` - Theme preferences and UI settings

 ### Encryption Questions